Heer Ranjha: Legacy and influence

 Heer Ranjha is part of the Qissa genre of tragic love stories, along with tales such as Laila Majnu and Sassui Punnhun.

 Because its plot involves a romance opposed by family members and ends with the two lovers dying, the story is often compared to the Shakespeare play Romeo and Juliet.

 In popular culture

-The epic poem has been made into several feature films between 1928 and 2013.
+The epic poem has been made into several feature films since 1928:

 In 2013, the television serial Heer Ranjha, directed by Shahid Zahoor and produced by Yousuf Salahuddin, aired on PTV Home.
 Heer Ranjha is a 2020 Indian Punjabi-language period drama television series starring Amaninder Pal Singh and Sara Gurpal in the lead roles.
 It aired on Zee Punjabi and is based on the folktale of Heer and Ranjha.

 In music

-Bally Jagpal British musician has a song dedicated to their story.
-‘RANJHA’ (sad love song).
+Bally Jagpal British musician has a song named "Ranjha" dedicated to their story.
 The British musician Panjabi MC references the tale of Heer and Ranjha in his 2003 song Jogi.
 It has been sung by various Pakistani singers, including the classical/traditional artist Ghulam Ali.